jmfieldman/Cadmium/README.md

 This loads the object model, sets up the persistent store coordinator, and initializes important contexts.

 If your object model is in a framework (not your main bundle), you'll have to pass the framework's bundle identifier to the first argument.

+The ```options```  argument flows through to the options passed in addPersistentStoreWithType: on the NSPersistentStoreCoordinator.

 ### Querying